knubie/vim-kitty-navigator/README.md

 - `<ctrl-k>` => Up
 - `<ctrl-l>` => Right

-If you want to use alternate key mappings, see the [configuration sectionbelow](https://github.com/knubie/vim-kitty-navigator#custom-key-bindings).
+If you want to use alternate key mappings, see the [configuration section below](https://github.com/knubie/vim-kitty-navigator#custom-key-bindings).

 Installation
 ------------